davidkazlauskas/YouCompleteMeFlagsDaemon/README.md

 Tired of modifying .ycm_extra_conf.py ?
 Yeah, I know that feeling.

-With this short rust program I didn't have to touch .ycm_extra_conf.py for about a year now and I ALWAYS get auto completion automatically.
+With this short rust program I didn't have to touch .ycm_extra_conf.py for...
+I don't remember how long now and I ALWAYS get auto completion automatically.

 How is it so you might ask?